JoJoJet/bevy-trait-query/README.md

 The current published version depends on bevy 0.8, although there is a branch on github that supports the upcoming version.

-This crate is implementation of the following RFC: https://github.com/bevyengine/rfcs/pull/39.

 ## Note on reliability

 This crate is experimental, and not battle-tested.
 It seems to work in my personal testing,